 Rinse brisket with cold water and thoroughly pat dry.

-Stir in potatoes and carrots and top with cabbage.
+To the inner pot, add the potatoes and carrots and top with cabbage.
 Season with salt and pepper, to taste.

-Thinly slice corned beef against the grain and serve with potatoes, carrots and cabbage.
+Thinly slice corned beef against the grain and serve with potatoes, carrots, and cabbage.

 Brisket Choice: This recipe works with both a flat cut or point cut, and no changes to time need to be made.
-The flat cut is leaner, while the point cut is more marbled.
+The flat cut is leaner, while the pointcut is more marbled.
 Beer: Feel free to use any dark stout beer you like, or beef stock if you do not drink beer.
 The beer adds a great amount of flavor but is not necessary.Pickling Spices: Most packaged corned beef brisket comes with a pickling spice blend.
 If yours does not, you can use 1 tablespoon of generic pickling spices.
 Gluten-Free Corned Beef and Cabbage: If you want this to be a gluten-free meal, check your corned beef label carefully to be sure the brisket and seasoning packet does not contain gluten.
-And use an additional 1 cup beef stock in place of the stout beer.Potatoes: You can use red potatoes, russet potatoes, or new potatoes.
-Cut your potatoes into 2-inch chunks or leave whole if using baby potatoes.Leftovers will store in the refrigerator for up to 3 days.
+And use an additional 1 cup of beef stock in place of the stout beer.Potatoes: You can use red potatoes, russet potatoes, or new potatoes.
+Cut your potatoes into 2-inch chunks or leave them whole if using baby potatoes.Leftovers will store in the refrigerator for up to 3 days.
 You can freeze the leftover corned beef brisket for up to 3 months.
 Please be sure to refer to Instant Pot High Altitude Conversion if needed.